Why is my bank transfer delayed? 6 potential reasons

 Airwallex is designed for the speed and flexibility required in the modern business world.

-While some of the examples mentioned above can’t be helped, Airwallex’s payment system ensures that your international payments won’t be hit by any unnecessary delays.
+While some of the examples mentioned above can’t be helped, Airwallex’s global financial system ensures that any unnecessary delays won’t hit your international payments.

 You can make international payments in multiple currencies, in one business day or less.
 Our technology enables your payments to bypass the SWIFT network, utilizing local bank transfers instead, which makes your payments faster and reduces your fees at the same time.